tzuhsien/Voice-conversion-evaluation/README.md

 # Metrics
 The metrics include Nerual mean opinion score assessment, character error rate, and speaker verification acceptance rate.

 If you only want to use the metrics here, it is unnecessary to use the inference code in this repo.
 You can use your own inference code with the metadata.
-Be carefully, you need to add the relative paths of converted audios into metadata.
+Be careful, you need to add the relative paths of converted audios into metadata.

 - Nerual mean opinion score assessment:
   - Ensemble several MBNet which is implemented by [sky1456723](https://github.com/sky1456723/Pytorch-MBNet).